 Contact An Experienced Fargo Criminal Defense Lawyer About Your Case Today

 The criminal justice system can be confusing, so it is essential to have the guidance and representation of an experienced criminal defense attorney in Fargo throughout the process.
-If you would like to learn about how we can help, contact experienced criminal defense attorney Tatum O’Brien, by email, or contact the office of O’Keeffe O’Brien Lyson Foss by calling 701-235-8000 or toll-free 877-235-8002.
+If you would like to learn about how we can help, contact experienced criminal defense attorney Tatum O’Brien, by email, or contact the office of O’Keeffe O’Brien Lyson Attorneys by calling 701-235-8000 or toll-free 877-235-8002.